 What’s your role at Fashion Quarterly?

-I’m FQ’s digital editor which means I oversee all of our digital touchpoints – our websites FQ.co.nz and MissFQ.co.nz, our social media channels, our email newsletters and basically anything we do events-wise that might have any kind of digital component.
+I’m the digital editor for our fashion titles at Bauer Media which means I oversee all of the digital touchpoints for Fashion Quarterly, Miss FQ and Simply You – including our websites FQ.co.nz and MissFQ.co.nz, our social media channels, our email newsletters and basically anything we do events-wise that might have any kind of digital component.
 Digital never sleeps… and quite frankly, nor do I!

 What will your focus be at NZFW?

 NZFW is one of the busiest weeks of the year for me but super exciting too.
-We aim to be the most comprehensive resource for the New Zealand fashion-loving audience to find out all the goings on at NZFW – from who was there and what they were wearing, to the inspiration behind designer’s collections, an insight into what goes on backstage and even little details like what the models are doing to prep their skin.
-We’ll be bringing you exclusive videos and a front row perspective on every show.
+We aim to be the most comprehensive resource for the New Zealand fashion-loving audience to find out all the goings on at NZFW – from who was there and what they were wearing, to the inspiration behind each designer’s collection, an insight into what goes on backstage and even little details like what the models are doing to prep their skin (because, #skingoals).
+We’ll be bringing you exclusive videos, social media coverage and a front row perspective on every show.
 And of course, you won’t want to miss our extensive street style galleries – we’ll be cherry picking the very best looks each day to share with you.

 When did you attend your first NZFW and what’s your standout memory from it?

-My first NZFW was in 2005 and I think the very first show I ever attended might have been Cybèle’s Something Wicked this way Comes collection.
-I was probably seated towards the back row or standing (on my tiptoes trying to peer around someone taller than me to get a view, more like it) but I can remember the clothes like it was yesterday – the bold yellows, the crisp purples and the nonchalant layering.
+My first NZFW was in 2005 and I think the very first show I ever attended might have been Cybèle’s Something Wicked This Way Comes collection.
+I recall standing at the back on my tiptoes trying to peer around someone taller than me to get a view and I can remember the clothes like it was yesterday – the bold yellows, the crisp purples and the nonchalant layering.
 The runway soundtrack too, has stayed with me all of these years, and is still one of the most epic NZFW playlists to date (Tegan & Sara’s version of ‘Walking with a Ghost’ and Wolfmother’s ‘Dimension’ were both on repeat for years following.)

 What for you has been the ultimate NZFW show/collection?

-I had an 8-year NZFW hiatus while I lived in the UK and I hate to think what I missed in that time.
-But I will always hark back to 2006 Zambesi; the models walked haphazardly down a 20m long runway with the Mars Volta blaring; the clothes and beauty look was so rock n roll luxe, and to me, it epitomised everything a fashion show should be.
+I won’t be forgetting the Zambesi show in 2006 in a hurry; it was held down in a boat shed on the harbour and the models walked haphazardly down a 20m long runway with the Mars Volta blaring; the clothes and beauty look was so rock n roll luxe; INXS was on the front row and to me, it epitomised everything a fashion show should be.

 What show(s) are you most looking forward to this year?

-What trends are you hoping to see in the AW18 collections?
+What trends are you hoping to see in the AW20 collections?
 Give me a cool take on a (faux) fur or shearling jacket and I’m all yours.

 What’s something that people don’t know about attending NZFW?